 The broad term for this high-tech concept is “asset tokenization,” which makes sense, because it’s all about converting existing assets (tangible and intangible) to manageable, digitally traceable tokens, not dissimilar to Bitcoin and other cryptocurrencies.
 Each token in this system represents fractional ownership in a tradeable asset.

 Much like an initial public offering (IPO) in the stock world or an initial coin offering (ICO), the business owner, asset distributor, or creative innovator in charge would oversee an initial security token offering (STO).
 They would control the trading volume of the token in question, as well as an initial price for each token.
-Investors active on the blockchain would be able to trade these fractional shares like they would any cryptocurrency, accumulating, holding, and selling as they see fit.
-In some cases, sufficient fractional shares would be exchangeable for a real asset, and in others, they could be traded like public stocks, with investors hoping to hold the asset until it increases in value.
+Investors active on the blockchain would be able to trade these fractional shares like they would any cryptocurrency.
+In some cases, sufficient fractional shares would be exchangeable for a real asset.

 Asset Ownership and Accountability

 One of the biggest breakthroughs the blockchain would provide is an immediate and convenient way to distribute the ownership of complex assets, like businesses.
-Ownership is an important concept in a thriving economy, giving people the chance to grow their wealth by buying and holding assets.
-Stocks already allow consumers the chance to acquire partial ownership in up-and-coming companies, but asset tokenization could open the door to even more complex asset types, like buildings, vehicles, or specific pieces of equipment.
+Ownership is an important concept in a thriving economy.
+This gives people the chance to grow their wealth by buying and holding assets.
+Stocks already allow consumers the chance to acquire partial ownership in up-and-coming companies.
+Asset tokenization, however, could open the door to even more complex asset types – buildings, vehicles, or equipment.

 Asset owners can also benefit from finding a way to distribute accountability in some cases.
 For example, in a car accident, liability can be complex to pinpoint due to the variety of factors that play into determining “fault.”
 Drivers, owners, insurance companies, weather conditions, traffic conditions, and more can play into the resolution of a case.
 If a car’s ownership, or if an insurance company’s ownership is distributed, no single person or organization will bear the brunt of a liability issue.